Adulting Miracles of an Unemployed Milspouse

 My past attempts at gardening all ended the same way, with dead plants.
 If I’m being honest, I killed some plants this time too.
 But I also watched enough YouTube videos to have several of my plants produce edible veggies.
 As it turns out, having daylight hours to take care of plants has a lot to do with them not dying.

 Everyone loves the idea of giving back to the community.
-When I was working full time I never had the time or energy to spend my weekends volunteering.
+When I worked full time I never had the time or energy to spend my weekends volunteering.
 Now I volunteer about 10 hours a week at the Navy-Marine Corps Relief Society.

 Finishing that crafting project (kinda)